Connors Investor Services Inc. Makes New $2.53 Million Investment in Bottomline Technologies (de), Inc. (NASDAQ:EPAY)

-Connors Investor Services Inc. purchased a new position in shares of Bottomline Technologies (de), Inc. (NASDAQ:EPAY) during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
-The fund purchased 68,106 shares of the technology company’s stock, valued at approximately $2,525,000.
-Connors Investor Services Inc. owned approximately 0.15% of Bottomline Technologies (de) at the end of the most recent reporting period.
+Connors Investor Services Inc. bought a new position in Bottomline Technologies (de), Inc. (NASDAQ:EPAY) in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm bought 68,106 shares of the technology company’s stock, valued at approximately $2,525,000.
+Connors Investor Services Inc. owned approximately 0.15% of Bottomline Technologies (de) as of its most recent SEC filing.

-A number of other large investors have also modified their holdings of EPAY.
-Marshall Wace LLP acquired a new position in shares of Bottomline Technologies (de) during the 1st quarter worth about $45,000.
-State of New Jersey Common Pension Fund D increased its stake in shares of Bottomline Technologies (de) by 0.9% during the 1st quarter.
-State of New Jersey Common Pension Fund D now owns 50,892 shares of the technology company’s stock worth $2,303,000 after purchasing an additional 462 shares during the last quarter.
-Janney Montgomery Scott LLC increased its stake in shares of Bottomline Technologies (de) by 89.9% during the 1st quarter.
-Janney Montgomery Scott LLC now owns 8,271 shares of the technology company’s stock worth $374,000 after purchasing an additional 3,916 shares during the last quarter.
-US Bancorp DE increased its stake in shares of Bottomline Technologies (de) by 32.8% during the 1st quarter.
-US Bancorp DE now owns 8,116 shares of the technology company’s stock worth $367,000 after purchasing an additional 2,006 shares during the last quarter.
-Finally, Envestnet Asset Management Inc. increased its stake in shares of Bottomline Technologies (de) by 9.2% during the 1st quarter.
-Envestnet Asset Management Inc. now owns 55,069 shares of the technology company’s stock worth $2,492,000 after purchasing an additional 4,654 shares during the last quarter.
-89.47% of the stock is currently owned by hedge funds and other institutional investors.
+Other large investors have also recently modified their holdings of the company.
+First Horizon Advisors Inc. purchased a new position in Bottomline Technologies (de) during the first quarter valued at approximately $31,000.
+Eagle Bay Advisors LLC purchased a new position in Bottomline Technologies (de) during the second quarter valued at approximately $39,000.
+Marshall Wace LLP bought a new stake in Bottomline Technologies (de) during the first quarter valued at approximately $45,000.
+Captrust Financial Advisors lifted its position in Bottomline Technologies (de) by 1,503.8% during the first quarter.
+Captrust Financial Advisors now owns 1,283 shares of the technology company’s stock valued at $58,000 after purchasing an additional 1,203 shares during the last quarter.
+Finally, Tortoise Index Solutions LLC bought a new stake in Bottomline Technologies (de) during the second quarter valued at approximately $61,000.
+89.47% of the stock is owned by institutional investors.

-Bottomline Technologies (de) (NASDAQ:EPAY) last issued its quarterly earnings results on Monday, August 9th.
-The technology company reported $0.27 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.26 by $0.01.
-Bottomline Technologies (de) had a negative net margin of 3.46% and a positive return on equity of 2.27%.
-The company had revenue of $122.10 million during the quarter, compared to the consensus estimate of $122.99 million.
-During the same quarter in the prior year, the firm posted $0.26 EPS.
-The firm’s quarterly revenue was up 10.6% on a year-over-year basis.
-On average, research analysts expect that Bottomline Technologies will post 0.26 EPS for the current year.

-Several research analysts have recently weighed in on the stock.
-Craig Hallum lowered their price objective on shares of Bottomline Technologies (de) from $50.00 to $45.00 and set a “hold” rating on the stock in a research note on Wednesday, August 11th.
-Zacks Investment Research lowered shares of Bottomline Technologies (de) from a “hold” rating to a “sell” rating in a research note on Wednesday, August 18th.
-Raymond James decreased their price target on shares of Bottomline Technologies (de) from $54.00 to $44.00 and set an “outperform” rating on the stock in a research note on Thursday, August 12th.
-DA Davidson decreased their price target on shares of Bottomline Technologies (de) from $48.00 to $44.00 and set a “neutral” rating on the stock in a research note on Monday, August 16th.
-Finally, Needham & Company LLC decreased their price target on shares of Bottomline Technologies (de) from $50.00 to $46.00 and set a “buy” rating on the stock in a research note on Wednesday, August 11th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the stock.
-According to MarketBeat, Bottomline Technologies (de) has an average rating of “Hold” and an average target price of $47.40.
+A number of equities research analysts have recently weighed in on the stock.
+DA Davidson lowered their price objective on shares of Bottomline Technologies (de) from $48.00 to $44.00 and set a “neutral” rating for the company in a report on Monday, August 16th.
+Raymond James lowered their price objective on shares of Bottomline Technologies (de) from $54.00 to $44.00 and set an “outperform” rating for the company in a report on Thursday, August 12th.
+Needham & Company LLC lowered their price objective on shares of Bottomline Technologies (de) from $50.00 to $46.00 and set a “buy” rating for the company in a report on Wednesday, August 11th.
+Craig Hallum lowered their price objective on shares of Bottomline Technologies (de) from $50.00 to $45.00 and set a “hold” rating for the company in a report on Wednesday, August 11th.
+Finally, Zacks Investment Research lowered shares of Bottomline Technologies (de) from a “hold” rating to a “sell” rating in a report on Wednesday, August 18th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $47.40.

 Bottomline Technologies, Inc engages in facilitating electronic payments and transaction settlement between businesses, vendors, and banks.
 It operates through the following segments: Cloud Solutions; Banking Solutions; Payments and Transactional Documents; and Other.
 The Cloud Solutions segment provides customers with SaaS technology offerings that facilitate electronic payment, electronic invoicing, and spend management.